Updated: Jun 16

 By that, I mean the tasks that you need to do.
 It’s not as simple as looking up in Google, watch a YouTube video, or go to Udemy to take an online course.
 You need to be accustomed to a brand new industry language, terms used, and the materials are given.

-If you are Singaporean or PR, you can get the test for free in your Skill Future portal.
+If you are Singaporean or PR, you can get the test for free in My Skills Future portal.
 Use your SingPass to login.
 There are also other complimentary RIASEC assessments placed on the internet.
 But one needs to decipher the depth and quality before jumping on it.

 Someone good at fixing things may not be at ease dealing with abstract data analysis such as A.I. and robotics.